Tavocado-S/predictive_maintenance/README.md

 ## Next Steps

-1. Extend the script-based workflow further by adding reusable evaluation components
+1. Continue the transition from notebook-based steps toward more modular MLOps components

-2. Continue the transition from notebook-based steps toward more modular MLOps components
+2. Add experiment tracking for model training and evaluation

-3. Extend the project toward experiment tracking, model serving, and workflow automation
+3. Extend the project toward model serving, containerization, and workflow automation

 ---